- Advanced feature set

 - Dashboard: Contains an overview of your account, including sales stats and analytics

-- Sales Orders: Displays orders, along with their fulfillment status
+- Order Management: Displays orders, along with their fulfillment status, and print shipping labels in batches

 - Contacts: Stores all of your customers and suppliers